mosser/microservices/assignments/2_Lightning_talk.md

   - Select a paper from the available corpus (see link given in the Slack team);
   - Select a presentation slot among those available at the end of this page;
   - Send a slack message to book a slot (students name and paper);
-  - Prepare a *7 minutes presentation* (:alarm-clock: hard limit :alarm-clock:) that contains the following elements:
+  - Prepare a *7 minutes presentation* (:alarm_clock: hard limit :alarm_clock:) that contains the following elements:
     - Context of the research;
     - Research challenge addressed by the authors;
     - Results obtained;